Lamorna Birch paintings for sale

 In 1905 Birch struck an arrangement with leading Bond Street dealers, Connell & Sons with a guaranteed minimum income of £200 per year.
 That same year he sold Winter (46 x 35 ins) to Manchester City Art Gallery which encouraged his development of his snow covered landscapes.
 In November 1906 Birch exhibited 123 watercolours under the title ‘Land of the West’.
 The show was a great success contributing to a very handsome income that year of £700 (equivalent to £105,000 in 2023).

 Henry Scott Tuke and Henry Meynell Rheam were amongst Birch’s earliest painting companions in Lamorna, Tuke making the trip over from Falmouth.
 In 1907 Norman Garstin introduced Birch to Laura and Harold Knight.
 The Knights were part of a second generation of Newlyn School trained artists under the auspices of Stanhope Forbes.
 In 1909 the 3 artists established a London Base just off Piccadilly close to Burlington House (The Royal Academy) dividing their time between there and Cornwall.
-Other artists associated with the Lamorna group were Eleanor Waymouth, future husband Robert Morson Hughes and Dod Shaw (later Procter), Ernest Proctor, Frank Gascogne Heath and Charles Simpson.
+Other artists associated with the Lamorna group were Eleanor Waymouth, future husband Robert Morson Hughes and Dod Shaw (later Procter), Ernest Procter, Frank Gascogne Heath and Charles Simpson.
 These Forbes students initially painted at Lamorna as part of group tutorials but later worked there independently.
 Elizabeth Forbes was instrumental in the Newlyn School painting expeditions to Lamorna and a highly regarded friend of Lamorna Birch.

 It wasn't until 1911 that Birch first made reference to a 'colony' in relaton to the collective of artists at Lamorna, referring to "the whole colony" in a letter to his wife.
 Another frequent visitor at that time, Alfred Munnings set up base temporarily at Lamorna that same year.
 Christopher Nevinson (the renowned war artists of WW1) visited Lamorna and Gluck (Hannah Gluckstein) arrived in the winter of 1914-15.
 She was always made most welcome at Flagstaff cottage but her bohemian appearance (sporting a pipe, plus fours and short cropped hair) rather shocked the West Penwith locals.
 But arguably the most notable 'Lamorna' artist was Laura Knight, who painted some of her, and the colony's best known and most sought after pictures; many of young woman sitting in the western sunshine upon the cliffs above Flagstaff Cottage.